What is Abolition?

 The underlying assumptions of abolition are:

-We are all doing the best we can at any given moment with what we have
+Most people are doing the best we can at any given moment with what we have

 We can get to a better world